 - No smaller than 2"x3" for signs posted in business vehicles

-- Inform violators if they are smoking in a non-smoking area by politely requesting that they put it out or that they go outside and at least 20 feet away from the entrance to smoke
+- Politely inform violators smoking inside or within 20 feet of an entrance to extinguish it or to go outside and at least 20 feet away from the entrance to smoke

 - Is smoking permitted on outdoor patios?

 Yes, smoking is permitted on outdoor patios so long as tobacco smoke does not enter areas where smoking is prohibited.
-However, proprietors will have the right to designate an outdoor patio as either smoking or non-smoking.
+However, proprietors have the right to designate an outdoor patio as either smoking or non-smoking.

 - Where can I find more information?